ibmtjbot/node-tjbotlib/README.md

 tj.initialize([TJBot.HARDWARE.LED, TJBot.HARDWARE.SERVO, TJBot.HARDWARE.MICROPHONE, TJBot.HARDWARE.SPEAKER]);
 ```

-This will configure your TJBot with an `LED`, `servo`, `microphone`, and `speaker`.
+This code will configure your TJBot with an `LED`, `servo`, `microphone`, and `speaker`.
 The default configuration of TJBot uses English as the main language with a male voice.
 Here is an example of a TJBot that speaks with a female voice in Japanese:

 ```
-var tj = new TJBot({ robot: { gender: TJBot.GENDERS.FEMALE }, speak: { language: TJBot.LANGUAGES.SPEAK.JAPANESE } });
+var tj = new TJBot({
+    robot: {
+        gender: TJBot.GENDERS.FEMALE
+    },
+    speak: {
+        language: TJBot.LANGUAGES.SPEAK.JAPANESE
+    }
+});
 ```

+### IBM Watson Credentials

+If you are using IBM Watson services, store your authentication credentials in a file named `ibm-credentials.env`.
+Credentials may be downloaded from the page for your service instance, in the section named "Credentials."

+If you are using multiple IBM Watson services, you may combine all of the credentials together in a single file.

+The file `ibm-credentials.sample.env` shows a sample of how credentials are stored.

+> 💡 Note: You may also specify the path to the credentials file in the TJBot constructor using the `credentialsFile` argument.
+For example, `const tj = new TJBot(credentialsFile="/home/pi/my-credentials.env")`.

+## Hardware Configuration

 The entire list of hardware devices supported by TJBot is defined in `TJBot.HARDWARE` and includes `CAMERA`, `LED`, `MICROPHONE`, `SERVO`, and `SPEAKER`.
 Each of these hardware devices may be configured by passing in configuration options to the `TJBot` constructor as follows.